Sunday, September 22, 2013

 [Picture from Hurriyet Daily News]

-It was a colossal task to raise the massive marble column drums, each weighing between 6.5 and 7.5 tons and a system was developed whereby nylon straps were put around the drum and then attached to heavy duty balloons.
+It was a colossal task to raise the massive marble column drums, each weighing between 6.5 and 7.5 tons.
+A system was developed whereby nylon straps were put around the drum and then attached to heavy-duty balloons.

-The column elements indicated that were destined for a monumental construction and after serious investigations, archaeologists were able to make the connection with the nearby Temple of Apollo at Claros.
-When I was in Claros a few years ago, I was utterly amazed by the size of one of the drums lying in the grass and I took a picture of it, leaving my camera cover on top to show the shear size!
+The column elements indicated that they were destined for a monumental construction and after serious investigations, archaeologists could link them with the nearby Temple of Apollo at Claros.
+When I was in Claros a few years ago, I was utterly amazed by the size of one of the drums lying in the grass and I took a picture of it, leaving my camera cover on top to show the sheer size!

-By now a team of archaeologists have carried out works to determine the place of the column in the lay-out of the temple and they were able to determine that it was the sixth column.
-The original idea was to present this column in the nearby museum but it was much more appropriate to put it in its rightful place.
+By now a team of archaeologists has carried out work to determine the place of the column in the correct layout of the temple and they found that it was the sixth column.
+The initial idea was to move this column to the nearby museum but it was much more appropriate to put it in its rightful place.
 And so it happened: delivery was finally made, only 2,200 years later.
-Isn’t that exciting?

 No comments: